dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 Refer to [Get started with the dbt Semantic Layer](/docs/use-dbt-semantic-layer/quickstart-sl) for more info.

-Note, the dbt Semantic Layer API doesn't currently support `ref` to call dbt objects.
+Note that the dbt Semantic Layer API doesn't support `ref` to call dbt objects.
 Instead, use the complete qualified table name.
-If you're using dbt macros at query time to calculate your metrics, you should move those calculations into the Semantic Layer as code.
+If you're using dbt macros at query time to calculate your metrics, you should move those calculations into your Semantic Layer metric definitions as code.

 ## Authentication